Lahiri/azure-vm-examples/README.md

 # azure-vm-examples
 This repository contains code to deploy an Azure VM with a series of different tools.
-The purpose is to show syntax and verbosity difference and help you decide what tool adopt in your company.
+The purpose is to show syntax and verbosity difference and help you decide what tool to adopt in your company.

 The VM deployed in the examples has these parameters: